-Why hiding WordPress admin menus is not enough
+Why hiding WordPress admin menus isn't enough?

 Categories: WordPress control

-What hiding menus really does
+What does hiding menus really do?

 And if they can access it, they can still perform the action.

-Why this becomes a problem
+Why does this become a problem?

 Common example

-You hide the plugin menu.
+You hide the Plugins menu.

-The dashboard looks safer.
+The dashboard looks simpler and more focused.

 But a user can still: